A woman in blue in front of flowers

 HER RESEARCH

 “I also led a R01 study focused on brain tumor patients themselves.
-We were assessing a new surgical endoscopic endonasal approach to resect pituitary tumors, which are benign, but can still cause serious side effects.
+We were assessing a new surgical approach to resect pituitary tumors, which are benign, but can still cause serious side effects.
 After surgery, we evaluated patients’ outcomes: quality of life, return to work, depression, and anxiety.
 We’d follow up with patients who’d had the new procedure to see how things went in the recovery phase compared to the standard approach.”

 WHAT’S NEXT

-“What I’m working on now is understanding what the best outcomes are and what’s most important to caregivers and their primary care providers.
-We have data that say that neuro-oncology caregivers are at risk; we have data that say interventions are helpful; now let’s figure out how to merge the two things together.”
+“I’m working on understanding what’s most important to caregivers and their primary care providers.
+We have data that say that neuro-oncology caregivers are at risk for poor health; we have data that say interventions are helpful; now let’s figure out how to merge the two things together.”

 UVA SCHOOL OF NURSING IN A WORD?